On Lent 5, we hear about Lazarus.

 So we pray for that, and many a time

-that’s what Jesus does for us.
+that’s what Jesus gives us.

 with room for cream.”

-But sometimes Jesus may have a venti grace in mind
+But sometimes Jesus may have in mind a venti grace

-and our cup won’t hold it.
+with a triple shot of espresso and our cup won’t hold it.

 Jesus wants better for us than we want for ourselves.